c0ns0le/zxt/help.md

 ## Conclusion

 Congratulations!
-Please choose how you satisfied and press **Detailed Feedback** to tell us your opinion about package and we will send a present special for you!
+Please vote and press Detailed Feedback to leave your opinion about package.
+It is important for us!